dagthomas/comfyui_dagthomas/README.md

 Updated for SD3

-#### Auto Prompter
+## Auto Prompter

+> Easy prompting for generation of endless random art pieces and photographs!

-"subject" input field can be changed to support your style or lora, just add your subject and it will overwrite "man, woman ..." etc.
+#### "subject" input field can be changed to support your style or lora, just add your subject and it will overwrite "man, woman ..." etc.

-"custom" input field will add a prompt to the start of the prompt string.
+#### "custom" input field will add a prompt to the start of the prompt string.
 For loading styles

 ![image](https://github.com/dagthomas/comfyui_dagthomas/assets/4311672/2c6e7418-51a6-465c-8573-36f36300e8a6)